pozitron57/plotnik/README.md

-`plotnik` is a Python library for creating simple graphs using `matplotlib` in Cartesian coordinates in the style of 'school' graphs used in Russian tradition in physics and mathematics problems.
+`plotnik` is a Python library designed for creating simple graphs using matplotlib in Cartesian coordinates, mirroring the style of 'school' graphs traditionally used in Russian physics and mathematics education.
 It was developed for convenient drawing thermodynamic cycles, including nonlinear processes.

-The library is already usable but in an early stage of development.
+The library is currently usable but still in an early stage of development.
-No full documentation is available, but you may use some examples below to get the idea.
+Full documentation is not yet available, but you can refer to the examples provided below to understand its functionality.

 The library utilizes syntax inspired by the [SchemDraw](https://github.com/cdelker/schemdraw) library.

-The code is written almost entirely by Chat-GPT.
+The code has been written almost entirely by Chat-GPT.

 ## Basic usage